 To start your system in a Clean Boot state, you have to disable all the third-party apps and services via MSConfig.
 After starting your system in the Clean Boot state, check if you can access the internet or get the same error.
 If the error does not occur in the Clean Boot state, any third-party software or service is the culprit.
 Now, enable some of the startup apps and services, and start your system in a normal state.
 See if the problem persists.
 If yes, one of the startup apps and services that you have just enabled is the culprit.
 In this way, you can identify the problematic third-party app and service.

 Why can’t connect to this network Windows 11?

 If your Windows 11 PC is unable to connect to a network, make sure the problem is system-related, not network-related.
 Try connecting to the same network on a different device like your mobile and see if you are able to connect to the network.
 If you are able to connect to the network on other devices, the problem is with your system.
-You can try rebooting your computer, add the network again, disable the firewall, update your Windows, roll back your driver, or run the Network troubleshooter.
+You can try rebooting your computer, adding the network again, disabling the firewall, updating your Windows, rolling back your driver, or running the Network troubleshooter.
 Check out this guide to fix the error.

 Why can’t my PC detect my Wi-Fi but can detect other Wi-Fi connections?

 If your PC can’t detect WiFi, make sure the WiFi is switched on.
 So, enable your network from the Settings app.
-If the WiFi is enabled, try running the Internet Connection troubleshooter and update WiFi drivers.
+If the WiFi is enabled, try running the Internet Connection troubleshooter and updating the WiFi drivers.